 You wouldn't think it to look at the perfectly sculpted bodies that litter the beaches but eating is a national pastime and finding great food is never difficult in Rio de Janeiro.
 Beyond simply picking the "best" restaurants in Brazil, it's important to know how to eat in Rio, with respect to finding the right type of restaurants for each meal.
-Read on to find out how to eat in Rio and check out the foods in bold to find the must-eat dishes in Rio.

 Traditionally, Brazilians eat a light and simple breakfast, opting for a slice of toasted bread with jam, butter, Minas cheese, fruit, and an espresso.
 Another popular breakfast item is the pao de queijo, a stuffed bread roll made from tapioca flour and filled with melted cheese.
 You can find the pao de queijo throughout Rio, but the most famous franchise is Casa de Pao de Queijo where the pao de queijo always tastes flaky and hot.